Undetermined Associate Degree

-Exploratory studies is a program designed specifically for students who are not ready to declare a particular major (“undecided”) or for students who would like to follow a specific curriculum for which UC Clermont College does not have a program (for example, medical imaging, athletic training, entrepreneurship, etc.).
-In the exploratory studies program, specially-trained advisors help students explore degree options.
-Advisors offer curricular planning, major selection, and general assistance to ensure that students are successful in finding their “best-fit” major.
+Exploratory Studies is a program designed specifically for students who are not ready to declare a particular major (“undecided”) or for students who would like to follow a specific curriculum for which UC Clermont College does not have a program (for example, medical imaging, athletic training, entrepreneurship, etc.).
+In the Exploratory Studies program, trained advisors help students explore degree options.
+Advisors offer curricular planning, major selection and general assistance to ensure that students are successful in finding their “best-fit” major.

 Students should be open-minded and willing to try new things.
 They should value learning for its own sake.
 They should also enjoy introspection and self-discovery.

 Since this is not a degree program, career possibilities are different for each individual.
 Career possibilities will depend on degree choice.